-Post handed over, post accepted: Sergey Kud-Sverchkov appointed commander of the ISS
+Watch changed, watch accepted: Sergei Kud-Sverchkov appointed commander of the ISS

-A solemn ceremony of change of command took place at the International Space Station.
-Russian cosmonaut Sergey Kud-Sverchkov took it over from NASA astronaut Michael Fincke.
-The transfer of command was accompanied by the traditional striking of the ship's bell, which was performed by the ISS crew.
+A ceremonial change-of-command ceremony took place aboard the International Space Station.
+Russian cosmonaut Sergei Kud-Sverchkov took over from NASA astronaut Michael Fincke.
+The transfer of command was accompanied by the traditional striking of the ship's bell, performed by the ISS crew.

-Kud-Sverchkov became the 36th Russian commander of the ISS since the creation of this position in 2000.
-In 2025, command of the station was transferred twice: in March it was accepted by Alexey Ovchinin, and in August by Sergey Ryzhikov.
+Kud-Sverchkov became the 36th Russian commander of the ISS since this position was established in 2000.
+In 2025, command of the station was handed over twice: in March it was assumed by Aleksei Ovchinin, and in August by Sergei Ryzhikov.

-The ISS commander manages all crew members in the Russian and American segments of the station, ensuring their safety.
-The commander is also responsible for informing the Mission Control Centers in Korolev and Houston in the event of emergency situations.
+The ISS commander leads all crew members in the Russian and American segments of the station and ensures their safety.
+The commander is also responsible for informing the Mission Control Centers in Korolyov and Houston in the event of emergency situations.

 ISS crew (Kud-Sverchkov is third in the bottom row